pipecraft2/user_guide/doc/example_analyses_DADA2_COI.rst

  If some sequences in your library are in 5'-3' and some as 3'-5' orientation, then with the 'PAIRED-END FORWARD' mode exactly the same ASV may be reported twice, where one ASV is just the reverse complementary of another.
  To avoid that, select **PAIRED-END MIXED** mode.
- *Sequences have mixed orientation in libraries where sequenceing adapters have been ligated, rather than attached to amplicons during PCR.*
+ *Sequences have mixed orientation in libraries where sequencing adapters have been ligated, rather than attached to amplicons during PCR.*

  **Specifying primers** (for CUT PRIMERS) **is mandatory for the PAIRED-END MIXED** mode.
-Based on the priemr sequences, the library will be split into two:
+Based on the primer sequences, the library will be split into two:
  1) fwd oriented sequences, and 2) rev oriented sequences.
 Both batches are processed independently to produce ASVs, after which the rev oriented batch ASVs are reverse complemented and merged with the fwd oriented ASVs.
 Identical ASVs are merged to form a final data set.
-This is a reccomended workflow for accurate denoising compared with first reorienting all sequences to 5'-3', and then performing a standard 'PAIRED-END FORWARD' workflow.
+This is a recommended workflow for accurate denoising compared with first reorienting all sequences to 5'-3', and then performing a standard 'PAIRED-END FORWARD' workflow.

 ____________________________________________________